-You can select different specifications for NAT Gateway to adjust the performance metrics (maximum connections and the number of new connections per second).
+NAT Gateway provides small, medium, large, and super large-1 specifications.
+You can select different specifications for NAT Gateway to adjust the performance metrics (Max Connections and CPS).
 However, data throughput is not affected.

-There is no correlation between a specification and the number of IPs.
+- There is no correlation between a specification and the number of IP addresses.

-To avoid SNAT connection timeout caused by network congestion and public network jitter, make sure that your service application has implemented automatic reconnection to provide higher availability.
+- To avoid SNAT connection timeout caused by network congestion and public network jitter, make sure that your service application has implemented automatic reconnection.
+This can provide higher availability.

 - ECS instances in a VPC that are not associated with any public IP addresses can access the Internet through a NAT Gateway.
 If the bandwidth at which the ECS instances access the same public IP address and port is greater than 2 Gbit/s, packets may be discarded due to limited ports.
 To resolve this issue, we recommend that you associate four to eight EIPs with the NAT Gateway and create a SNAT pool.